 |Time limit for detention|

-In Belgium, the new law also defines the duration of detention for a maximum of 2 months.
-It can be prolonged for 2 months if risks for national security or public order and then on a month-by-month basis by decision of the Minister (with a maximum period of 6 months).
+In Belgium, the new law also defines the duration of detention for a maximum of two months.
+It can be prolonged for two months if risks for national security or public order and then on a month-by-month basis by decision of the Minister (with a maximum period of six months).
 When determining the responsible EU state in the course of Dublin procedure, the maximum detention is set to six weeks extended by another six weeks for the transfer.533

 The Law of 10 September 2018 in France increased the maximum duration of administrative detention of irregular migrants and asylum seekers under the Dublin procedure from 45 to 90 days.534 This time limit535 also applies to last minute applications of detainees pending return (please see the section Legislative changes – Grounds for detention for more details about last minute applications in detention).
 Similarly, Italy increased the time limit for detention from 90 to 180 days in the detention centres for repatriation as well as to establish ones identity and nationality.
 Poland adjusted detention period in accordance with Article 15 of Directive 2008/115/EC, prolonging the foreigner’s detention to 18 months.
 The possibility to extend detention period pending return was envisaged in Luxembourg.
 Following the adoption of Bill No°7238 amending the Immigration Law, the minister may decide to extend detention due to the length of the removal operation.536

 Following CJEU Judgment537, Sweden also adjusted the maximum time in detention in accordance with the Dublin Regulation (when a person is not detained when the request is accepted) to two months.

 |Alternatives to detention|